 Dr. Cates’ research focuses on the development of advanced materials for environmental technology and public health applications, with an emphasis on optical materials and photocatalysts.
 The main achievement of his Ph.D. and postdoctoral work was in pioneering the field of visible-to-UVC upconversion phosphors – inorganic luminescent materials that are capable of converting ordinary visible light into germicidal ultraviolet radiation.
 He has contributed to fundamental advances in the design and understanding of light conversion by Pr3+-doped crystals and developed proof-of-concept material systems for applying upconversion to sustainable light-activated antimicrobial surfaces.

-His current research interests include: (1) fundamental phosphor development for improving the efficiency of visible-to-UV upconversion; (2) development of visible light-activated photocatalysts; (3) microbial inhibition and singlet oxygen photosensitization by silicon nanocrystals; and (4) material technologies for enhancing solar water disinfection for the developing world.
+His current research interests include: (1) fundamental phosphor development for improving the efficiency of visible-to-UV upconversion; (2) applications of UV-radioluminescent materials to environmental technologies; (3) microbial inhibition and singlet oxygen photosensitization by silicon nanocrystals; and (4) material technologies for enhancing solar water disinfection for the developing world.
 This research integrates environmental engineering with materials science and physical chemistry.
 Students in the Cates Lab will utilize solid state synthesis methods, laser spectroscopy, wet chemical experiments, microbial enumeration, and crystallography.